vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/7.0/VMware-vSphere-7-Default-Accounts.md

 The administrator account is created at installation.
 It is required for administration and not removable.

 The password can be changed both manually and programmatically through product UIs and APIs.
-There is not a provision to automatically change or rotate the password, nor manage it outside of the product UIs and APIs.
+The product does not automatically change or rotate the password, nor provide a way to manage it outside of the product UIs and APIs.

 The password is not a “default” as it is specified by the administrator at installation.

 The password is subject to the vSphere SSO password complexity and history settings, except for lockout, as the administrator account cannot be locked out.
-More information can be found in the [vSphere Security Configuration & Hardening Guides](https://brcm.tech/vcf-scg).
+See the [vSphere Security Configuration & Hardening Guides](https://brcm.tech/vcf-scg).

 The password is stored as a SHA512 hash in the SSO LDAP subsystem.